Skip to main content

 What You Will Learn

-Where to Define an API Variable
+Where to define an API variable

-Within the 'Conditions / Variables' section of an Action, click 'Add Item' to create a new item.
-In the select/dropdown item that appears, choose the 'API variable' option.
+Within the 'Conditions / Variable' section of an 'Action', click [Add Field] to create a new field.
+In the dropdown menu that appears, select the API variable option.

 Image from Gyazo

-Next, click the [Add API] button, then click [Edit] to configure the API Variable settings in a modal popup window.
+Next, click the [Add API] button, then click [Edit] to configure the API variable settings in a modal popup window.

-In the 'API Variable > Settings' tab, the first step is to enter in the API endpoint you wish to use:
+In the API Variable > Settings tab, the first step is to enter in the API endpoint you wish to use:

 Image from Gyazo